ayoubelasryRoot/genetic_algorithm/README.md

 <p>
 This project was done in order to learn how we can use a genetic algorithm to solve complex problems.
 </p>
 <p>The problem we face in this project is that we want to get rid of our legos by building models.
-However, it's impssible to get rid of them without having to buy other parts.</p>
+However, it's impossible to get rid of them without having to buy other parts.</p>

 # Example
 ## Cost and Current Legos